jenkinsci/sysdig-secure-plugin/README.md

 Additional environment variables can be set to apply a more customized behaviour:

-* DOCKER_CONNECTION_TIMEOUT: The time (in seconds) the docker client will wait for connection to be established before a timeout
+* DOCKER_CONNECTION_TIMEOUT: The time (in seconds) the docker client will wait for connection to be established before a timeout.
+(Default: 3 minutes)
 * DOCKER_RESPONSE_TIMEOUT: The time (in seconds) the docker client will wait for a response before a timeout.
 (Default: 10 minutes)
 * DOCKER_CMD_EXEC_PING_DELAY: The delay (in seconds) between ping requests made by the docker client during the scan-command execution.
 (Default: no ping)